zangsir/Native-to-Pinyin/README.md

 If you don't want to modify the source code, you can use shell scripting to redirect to a text file, or do batch processing.

 Usage:

 you can use the ConversionN2p.jar file directly with a command line argument (which is the text file containing the Chinese charadters).

 On the directory that contains this jar file and a text file, for example, do:

 java -jar ConversionN2p.jar ./lyrics.txt

+both of these files (jar and txt) can be found in the /store directory.